appfoundry/ios-guidelines/README.md

 ###.m
 ####Private Members
 Private ivars, properties and privately adopted protocols are declared in the class extension.
-We prefer the use of ivars over properties.
+We **prefer** the use of **ivars over properties*.
 All private members should start with an underscore.

-If you do want to use properties you should synthesize your properties as _propertyName. e.g.
+If you do want to use properties you should synthesize your properties as **_propertyName**. e.g.
 ```objc
 @synthesize _propertyName = _propertyName;
 ```
 ####Pragma Marks
-Pragma marks are always with a dash and you insert one per protocol adoption.
+Pragma marks are **always** with a dash and you insert one per protocol adoption.

 Other pragma mark are Actions and Accessors.
 ```objc
 #pragma mark - Object lifecycle